open-telemetry/opentelemetry-specification/specification/tracing-api.md

 This API should be non-blocking.

 #### GetBinaryFormat
-returns the binary format interface which can serialize/deserialize `Span`s.
+Returns the binary format interface which can serialize/deserialize `Span`s.

 There should be no parameter.